Tools You Need To Make A Cutting Board

 Work Gloves

-Work gloves can be used for parts of the process such as assembling, clamping, gluing or milling the board.
 Do not use them when operating a table saw, only when changing the blade.
-Gloves cause you to lose your sense of touch as well as gripping power which can result in a lost limb if the blade catches onto them.
+Gloves cause you to lose your sense of touch and gripping power, resulting in a lost limb if the blade catches onto them.

 Wood Conditioner

 Apply several coats of wood conditioner or oil on the cutting board to seal the wood and protect it from damage.
-For this, you will also need a paint-brush or rag.
-Allow the product to penetrate for 5 to 15 minutes and then remove the excess with a clean, dry cloth.
+For this, you will also need a paintbrush or rag.

-Now lets explain the difference between an edge grain and an end grain cutting board.
+Now, let’s explain the difference between an edge grain and an end grain cutting board.

 What is the Difference between an Edge Grain and an End Grain Cutting Board?

-An edge grain cutting board is made from parallel pieces of wood that are fused together.
-It is known for its durability and affordability however, it can dull knives faster than end grain boards.
-Prolonged use will damage the aesthetic of the board and cuts or scratches will be visible.
+It is known for its durability and affordability; however, it can dull knives faster than end grain boards.

-An end grain cutting board is made from end pieces of wood that form a checkerboard pattern.
-It is usually more expensive than edge grain boards but it is better for knives and is “self-healing”.
-This means that the wood fibers will close-up after being cut with a knife.
+It is usually more expensive than edge grain boards, but it is better for knives and is “self-healing”.
+This means that the wood fibers will close up after being cut with a knife.

 The tools and supplies needed to make both boards are basically the same.